Digital Strategies for Health Communication

 If your company or organization would like to put together a class of 15 to 20 participants, contact Lisa Gualtieri for more information.

-Contact the course director, Lisa Gualtieri, with any questions about the course.
+Contact Lisa Gualtieri, Course Director, at firstname.lastname@example.org, with any questions about the course.

 Former Students Say